intel/FSP/CometLakeFspBinPkg/README.md

 The desktop processors work in any LGA1120 socket; therefore the difference between CometLakeS and CometLakeV is the Platform Controller Hub (PCH).
 Motherboards with a 14nm Platform Controller Hub (PCH) use CometLakeS.
 Motherboards with a 22nm Platform Controller Hub (PCH) use CometLakeV.
 At time of writing, the following Intel® 400 Series Chipsets use 22nm fabrication:

-* Intel® B460C Chipset
+* Intel® B460 Chipset
 * Intel® H410 Chipset

 For all other Intel® 400 Series Chipsets, use CometLakeS.
-For the Intel® B460 Chipset use CometLakeS.

 ## Comet Lake Y-Series